emoose/MBINCompiler/README.md

 [DOWNLOAD LATEST RELEASE](../../releases)

 ** PLEASE NOTE:** MBINCompiler requires .NET 6 to run.
 If you do not have this you can download is [here](https://dotnet.microsoft.com/download/dotnet/6.0/runtime)
-Select an appropriate download under the the "Run console apps" set of downloads
+Select an appropriate download under the the "Run desktop apps" set of downloads

 Each release contains the following files: